thehui87/Learning-Godot/tutorial_vector_math.md

 However, unlike the dot product, doing `a.cross(b)` and `b.cross(a)` will yield different results.
 Specifically, the returned vector will be negated in the second case.
 As you might have realized, this coincides with creating perpendicular vectors in 2D.
 In 3D, there are also two possible perpendicular vectors to a pair of 2D vectors.

-Also, the resulting cross product of two normal vectors is _not_ a normal vector.
+Also, the resulting cross product of two unit vectors is _not_ a unit vector.
 Result will need to be renormalized.

 ### Area of a Triangle